Git-Hexagon/Hexagon/docs/hidden/Hexagon Ship Type.md

 > These are the Hexagon and the Regime's widely used ship variants.
 >
-> Vessels in *italics* are Post-Shatter Vessels, and are unique to the Apeirogon Regime.
+> Vessels in *italics* are Post-Shatter Vessels, and are unique to the Neo-Hexagon and the Greater Apeirogon Regime.
 ---

 **Related Notes:**